ExpressGateway/express-gateway.io/docs/policies/customization/eg-context.md

 * `consumer`: Information about about the current consumer (can be an `app` or an `user`)
 * `requestID`: uuid v4 (base62 encoded) identifier of the current request, useful for tracking purposes.
 If needed, you can propagate this value down as an header using the [headers][headers] policy.
+* `requestStream`: If set, this [stream][stream] will be piped in the proxyed request body instead of the original request body.
+This can enable interesting scenarios.

 ### Example